 - Stock options are simply stocks that are bought and sold by one entity to the other entity with no compulsion of the time to execute just before the expiration dates.
-When stock options are attached to the employee benefits plans that means the company has a contract to purchase a fixed amount of shares at a fixed time with a fixed stipulated price.
-This is like additional incentives for the employees so that the company can attract the best employees and increase productivity.
-This your of employee benefits serve a dual purpose as benefiting the employees as well as the company.
-Unlike in Stock options where the power to execute i.e buy and sell of stocks is given to the employees, in
+When stock options are attached to the employee benefits plans, the company has a contract to purchase a fixed amount of shares at a fixed time with a fixed stipulated price.
+This is like additional employee incentives so that the company can attract the best employees and increase productivity.
+This type of employee benefit serves a dual purpose by benefiting both the employees and the company.
+Unlike in Stock options, where the power to execute, i.e., buy and sell of stocks is given to the employees, in

 - RSU, the execution of the option is restricted.
-As the RSUs are issued in units that do not stock format having a value attached to a specified no of shares.
-That means after the vesting period the employer gets the equivalent shares.
-These limits which work as restrictions are attached to the vesting period.
-The vesting period is that period where the employees are not allowed to execute the options e.g If your plan states 30 percent vested after 3 years.
-It means after a service of 3 years an employee can execute 30 percent of the allocated stocks in the plan.
+Issuers distribute RSUs in units, not in stock format, attaching a value to a certain number of shares.
+That means after the vesting period, the employer gets the equivalent shares.
+These limits, which work as restrictions, are attached to the vesting period.
+The vesting period is when the employees are not allowed to execute the options, e.g., If your plan states 30 percent vested after three years.
+It means after a service of 3 years, an employee can execute 30 percent of the allocated stocks in the plan.

-- After the vesting period is over in stock options, the employees have an option to buy or sell the stocks.
+- After the vesting period in stock options, the employees can buy or sell the stocks.
 After the end of the vesting period, stock options behave as common stocks.
 In Restricted stock units, the employees can ask the employer to stretch the vesting period for a little longer so that he has some income tax benefits.
-This is done under the tax laws mentioned.
+We carry out this under the mentioned tax laws.

-- The no of shares which gets available for stock option holders over a series of time frame.
-So the stock options only can have the payment by stocks.
+- The number of shares becomes available for stock option holders over a series of time frames.
+So the stock options only can have payment by stocks.
 In the case of RSU, the company doesn’t purchase but gives grants.
 So the payment in RSU can be both in terms of cash or stocks.

-- In RSU the taxes are applied only as of the income taxes.
-This simply means that the capital gain taxes are not applicable here.
-Stock options can be of either of the two: Non qualified stock option and incentive stock options.
+- In RSU, the taxes are applied only as income taxes.
+This means that the capital gain taxes are not applicable here.
+Stock options can be either of the two: Non-qualified stock options or incentive stock options.
 For the non-qualified stock options, the taxes are calculated on the spreads.
-Spreads can be defined as the difference between the market price and the grant price.
-This difference is treated as an income and charged accordingly.
-For incentive stock option, the taxes are calculated as preferred items and treated as alternative minimum tax.
+You can define spreads as the difference between the market and grant prices.
+We treat this difference as income and charge it accordingly.
+We calculate the taxes on incentive stock options as preferred items and treat them as alternative minimum tax.

 - To decide whether the stock option would be valuable or restricted stock options.
 One needs to analyze and model the future aspect of the company.
-If the analysis shows that the company will be doing great in the future, then stock options are more valuable because in the future the market price of the stock will be higher because of the performance of the company and the grant price at the initiation would be smaller.
+Suppose the analysis shows that the company will be doing great in the future.
+In that case, stock options are more valuable because, in the future, the stock’s market price will be higher because of the company’s performance, and the grant price at the initiation will be smaller.
 So, it would be more valuable to get stock options.
-If In future the company doesn’t perform well then you would be paying more than the actual market price available for the stocks.
+If the company doesn’t perform well in the future, you will be paying more than the market price for the stocks.

-- In RSU one doesn’t pay anything to purchase it so these options are always beneficial e.g: If suppose a company XYZ hires a CEO and offers 1000 stock options at the joining time.
-He can purchase the stock option say at a flat price of RS 5/ stock.
-The condition is he can execute it only after 4 years of employment.
-So the main intention of the CEO would be to increase the market price of the stock so that he can purchase at a flat price which would below and earn a profit later.
-After 4 years suppose the stock trades at RS 20/ stock.
-Then he can earn a profit of Rs15/ stock.
+- In RSU, one doesn’t pay anything to purchase it, so these options are always beneficial, e.g., suppose a company XYZ hires a CEO and offers 1000 stock options at the joining time.
+He can purchase the stock option at a flat price of RS 5/ stock.
+The condition is he can execute it only after four years of employment.
+So the primary intention of the CEO would be to increase the stock’s market price so that he can purchase at a flat price below and earn a profit later.
+After four years, suppose the stock trades at RS 20/ stock.
+Then he can make a profit of Rs15/ stock.

-- So in this way even the company earns a profit by the good performance of the employees and employer as well earns by selling the stock later at a higher price.
+- So in this way, even the company earns a profit from the good performance of the employees and employer by selling the stock later at a higher price.

-- In stock options, full shareholders’ rights are given to the employees.
-In restricted stock option units, employees have very limited rights.
+- Employees receive full shareholders’ rights in stock options.
+In restricted stock option units, employees have minimal rights.
 As in the stock option, it behaves like common shareholders after the vesting period is over.
 The employee can purchase at a fixed price and purchase time.
-In restricted stock units is only offered if certain conditions of the employees are fulfilled.
-Voting rights are given to the stock option holders whereas in RSU employees don’t receive any rights for voting as well as dividends.
+Employers only offer restricted stock units when employees meet certain conditions.
+Stock option holders receive voting rights, but RSUs don’t grant employees any voting or dividend rights.

 Stock Option vs RSU Comparison Table